smartdevicelink/sdl_evolution/proposals/NNNN-atf_security_proposal.md

 This proposal describes support of security sessions in ATF (Automated Test Framework).
 ATF should be able to test SDL security feature.

-Main ATF features for checking SDL security feature:
+Main ATF features for checking SDL security are:
  - Support of secure SDL sessions;
  - Support of testing broken handshake;
  - Support of sending raw data in secure channel;